PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-13 18:44:32
+Last updated: 2024-04-13 18:45:05
-Random Quote: What did the frustrated cannibal do?
-He threw up his hands. - Will Livingston
+Random Quote: My name is ASAC Schrader, and you can go f*ck yourself. - Hank Schrader